Living in Washington, DC

 With an average of about one million trips each weekday, the DC Metro is the second-busiest transit system in the country.
 Metro bus serves over 400,000 riders each weekday and is the nation’s sixth-largest bus system.
 37% of Washington-area commuters take public transportation to work, the second-highest rate in the country.
 Other than the standard Metro and bus systems, Washington also has many alternate transportation options including car and bike sharing programs.

 Where to Live

 Many distinct neighborhoods make up D.C that appeal to various tastes.
-The majority of our residents chose to live within city proper in neighborhoods located in Northwest Washington, DC such as Glover Park, Georgetown, Dupont/Logan Circle, Cleveland Park and Columbia Heights.
-Our department can offer guidance on housing.
+The majority of our residents choose to live within city proper in neighborhoods located in Northwest Washington, DC such as Glover Park, Georgetown, Dupont/Logan Circle, Cleveland Park and Columbia Heights.
+A handful of residents also reside in northern Virginia.
+Our department and residents are happy to offer guidance on housing.